 Virginia’s terrain ranges from the sea level beaches to the hilly Appalachians.
 Whether you’re a beginner or a seasoned cyclist, the following races offer something for everyone.
 One doesn’t have to look too hard to find a race any time of year in Virginia.
-Below are 10 of the best in the state.
+Below are the best in the state.

 Organized by Rev3, the same folks behind the Spring Thaw Trail Run, the Shenanduro multi-sport weekend offers the opportunity to run, ride, and paddle “through some of the best trails and waterways in Virginia.”
 The race offers a 10K, a six or nine-hour mountain bike course, as well as two different paddle distances on the Shenandoah River.
 Prizes are awarded to the top three winners in each division.

 The annual Tour de Chesapeake is characterized as a “casual, flat, laid back, fun, and easy” cycling event.
 From the website, the race is described as having “great flat routes with views of the water everywhere you turn, delicious local eats, toe-tapping music, and nice, down-home folks to help you with whatever you need!”
 The Tour de Chesapeake is a wonderful way to experience the natural beauty of the Chesapeake Bay and welcome in the spring season.